TCU vs. Arizona State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +6000

-- TCU is 18th-best in college basketball in terms of its odds to win the national championship (+6000), much higher than its computer rankings (27th).
+- TCU is 20th-best in college basketball in terms of its odds to win the national championship (+6000), much higher than its computer rankings (26th).

-- In terms of their national championship odds, the Horned Frogs have experienced the 69th-biggest change this season, dropping from +4500 at the beginning to +6000.
+- The Horned Frogs' national championship odds have decreased from +4500 at the start of the season to +6000, the 71st-biggest change among all teams.

 - Based on its moneyline odds, TCU has a 1.6% chance of winning the national championship.